dice-group/dice-template-library/README.md

 - `overloaded` and `match`: Batteries for `std::variant` (and also `dtl::variant2`.
 Compose re-usable visitors with `overload` or apply a single-use visitor directly with `match`.
 - `flex_array`: A combination of `std::array`, `std::span` and a `vector` with small buffer optimization
 - `tuple_algorithms`: Some algorithms for iterating tuples
+- `fmt_join`: A helper to join elements of a range with a separator for use with `std::format` alike [fmt::join](https://fmt.dev/latest/api/#range-and-tuple-formatting)
 - `generator`: The reference implementation of `std::generator` from [P2502R2](https://www.open-std.org/jtc1/sc22/wg21/docs/papers/2022/p2502r2.pdf)
 - `channel`: A single producer, single consumer queue
 - `variant2`: Like `std::variant` but optimized for exactly two types